kopithe/fn-instant-performance-mode/README.md

 - 🆕 Add multiple choices for different performance modes (e.g., 160FPS and 240FPS options).
 - 🆕 Add DirectX 11 and DirectX 12 support.
 - 🛡️ Add an anti-debugger to detect HTTP debuggers.
-- ✔️ ~~Make the PowerShell extraction command invisible to the user or run in the background~~ (Almost finished).
+- ✔️ ~~Make the PowerShell extraction command invisible to the user or run in the background.~~

 ## 🚀 Usage